sigmaSd/js-chain/README.md

 # @sigma/chain

-A "magic" wrapper for safe navigation, error handling, and functional chaining in TypeScript.
+A wrapper for error-tolerant property traversal, exception capturing, and continuous functional chaining in TypeScript.

-Inspired by the safe navigation operator (`?.`) but extended to handle errors, fallbacks, and functional transformations in a single chain.
+It allows you to access deep object properties, execute methods, and apply transformations without breaking the chain if an error occurs or a value is missing.
+Instead of throwing exceptions or crashing, it absorbs failures and lets you provide graceful fallbacks.

 ## Features